These three chord progressions for guitar will be the basics for hundreds if not thousands of songs.

 Here's the Chords

 This C chord in this song changes every other time to an Am7 which is a C with an added A note.
-You just lift your 3rd finger off the C. It's close enough to call it a 3 chord progression, there is only one note difference.
+You just lift your 3rd finger off the C on the 5th string.
+It's close enough to call it a 3 chord progression, there is only one note difference.

 Once again these are only two samples.
 There are many other variations of three chord progressions for guitar.